 Do you accept state or federal financial aid?

 Sorry, we do not accept payment via government-sponsored financial aid programs.
 Although your student is receiving college credit for Summer at Columbia, due to the unique nature of the program we cannot accept outside financial aid at this time.
+Please see our How to Register page for details about need-based financial aid that we offer through our Office of Continuing and Community Education.

 Can a third-party, like another family member, a church, or an organization pay for my child's tuition?
 Yes.
 Please let us know in advance that your child has a scholarship or sponsor that will be providing payment for their tuition so that we can adjust our records.
 Otherwise, all payment policies are the same for third-party payment as for direct payment.